 This is the Parish Church of Claydon and Barham and is world famous as the home of one of Henry Moore's sculptures of the Madonna and Child.
 This life size sculpture is a war memorial for the men of Claydon who fell in the 2nd World War.
-The Church is one of the three Churches in the Claydon Group covering Claydon, Barham, Gt Blakenham and Henley.
+The Church is one of the three Churches in the Claydon Benefice covering Claydon, Barham, Gt Blakenham and Henley.

 The villages of Claydon and Barham are separate civil parishes but became United Benefice 1974.
 St Peter's in Claydon was closed for regular public worship in 1975 and St Mary's became the Parish Church of Claydon & Barham.
 In 1977 the Church in Claydon was declared redundant and St Mary's became the Church of St Mary and St Peter.
 St Peter's Claydon is now maintained by the Churches Conservation Trust.

 Everyone, whatever their age, is most welcome at Claydon and Barham Church.
 For the normal service pattern click on Services and Events on the left.
-For a full list of services this month visit www.claydonchurches.com.
+For a full list of services this month in the Benefice visit www.claydonchurches.com.
 You are particularly advised to visit that website to check on any particular service.

 We have ample car parking and attached to the Church is a modern hall which is available for hire during the week.